blib-la/hyv/docs/17_b_CREATING_A_PRISMA_STORE_ADAPTER.md

 }
 ```

+### Implementing the Set Method

-Inside the class, define the `set` method, which stores a message in the database and returns its
+Inside the class, define the `set` method.
+This method is responsible for storing a message in the
-ID:
+database and returning its ID:

 ```typescript
 export class PrismaStoreAdapter implements StoreAdapter {